 - 1. Make sure you clean up well after you work.
 Do not leave chemicals in trays or spills on or in your workspace. - 2.
 Collect waste chemicals in containers clearly labeled with the name of the chemical or product (e.g. "Contains Waste D-76").
 Do not collect waste in unlabeled containers.
-Do not mix wastes of different types or sources.
-You can get containers for waste chemicals from Environmental H - sources.
-You can get containers for waste chemicals from Environmental Health and Safety. - 3.
+Do not mix wastes of different types or sources. - You can get containers for waste chemicals from Environmental Health and Safety. - 3.
 Keep waste containers closed at all times. - 4.
 Contact Environmental Health & Safety to remove full waste containers and assist you with collection procedure.